dart-lang/site-www/src/resources/books.md

 ---

-Here's a collection of books and videos about Dart. if you find another resource that we should add,
+Here's a collection of books and videos about Dart.
+If you find another resource that we should add,
 [let us know](https://github.com/dart-lang/site-www/issues).

 {% for book in site.data.books %}